 For Thine is the Kingdom and the Power and the Glory, now and forever.

 The Kingdom of experiencing the awesome awareness of the presence of God.
 Forever.

-The Glory of a New Heaven and New Earth – peace, comfort, and joy.
+The Glory of a New Heaven and New Earth – No more Death, Nor Pain, Nor Tears.
 Forever.

 My friend’s reflection of a known prayer is to help him contemplate the rich fullness of the prayer’s meaning.
 It is not disrespectful of the “Lord’s Prayer’.
 The opposite is true.
 It honors the original prayer by elevating it beyond the rote recitation of words.
 The contemplation of the meaning of the words is transformational.

-The Above YouTube Music Video Captures the Essence of the Blog Post Message About Prayer
+The Above YouTube Music Video Captures the Essence of the Blog Post Message.